Skip navigation

 • veteran’s organization exemption (Tax Code Section 11.438); and

 After approving a late exemption application, the chief appraiser notifies the collector for each taxing unit with jurisdiction to tax the property.
-Within 60 days, the collector must automatically refund the difference to the person who was the owner of the property on the date the tax was paid.
+Within 60 days, the collector must automatically refund the difference to the person who owned the property on the date the tax was paid.

 Tax Roll Corrections (Tax Code Section 26.15)